Start Here: The one-sentence verdict for each use case:

 When the SD-1 Wins

 Stacked before a high-gain amp.
 The SD-1's mid boost and tight low end is exactly what the "Tube Screamer before a high-gain amp" technique requires.
-The tube screamer before high gain amp guide covers this in detail — the SD-1 does the same job for $25 used.
+The tube screamer before high gain amp guide covers this in detail, and the SD-1 does the same job for $25 used.

 Into a naturally mid-scooped amp or signal chain.
 Mesa Rectifier owners and V-type EQ settings benefit from the mid correction.
 If your rig sounds scooped and you want it to cut, the SD-1 is the correct fix.